Do I need a visa for China travel?

 How long does it take for China visa application?

-In normal cases, it takes four working days.
+In normal cases, the application takes four working days to process.
 If you use urgent service, you may get the visa on the same day you submit the application.
 If using express service, you need to wait for two or three working days.
-As your demand for fast service may get refused, it’s advised to set about preparing the visa early to avoid hassles.
+Should your demand for fast service get refused, it is advised to start preparing the visa early to avoid delays and complications.